Chicago and North Western 1385: Revenue service

 No. 1385 was one of twenty-five R-1s to be built by ALCO in March 1907—the first of four batches of R-1s to be built throughout that year.
 The locomotive was mostly assigned by the C&NW to work within the Lake Shore Division, which consisted of routes that led to iron ore mines in the Upper Peninsula of Michigan.
-In March 1931, No. 1385 was sent to Ashland, Wisconsin, to be rebuilt with a superheater; a modification that the C&NW had applied to all of the R-1s since 1915.
+In March 1931, No. 1385 was sent to Ashland, Wisconsin, to be rebuilt with a superheater; a modification that the C&NW had applied to most of the R-1s since 1915.
 No. 1385's last commercial assignment on the railroad was to serve as a yard switcher at Iron Mountain, Michigan, before it was taken out of service in 1956, when the C&NW completely dieselized their locomotive roster.

 Since it still had serviceable flues in its boiler, No. 1385 was towed to Green Bay, Wisconsin, where it was used as a stationary boiler at a C&NW-owned freight house.
 In early 1959, the R-1 was towed again to Escanaba, where its boiler was used to thaw frozen iron ore.
 No. 1385 was also retained as a backup for steam heating passenger trains.
 By 1961, with the C&NW acquiring electric generator cars, No. 1385's steam heating capabilities were deemed obsolete.
 By that time, No. 1385 was one of only two R-1 locomotives remaining under C&NW's possession, with the other being No. 175, and the company wanted to sell them both off.